Akshay-jain22/K-Means-Clustering/README.md

 ### Initial Configuration

-Suppose we have P processors, where the master node is defined by the Rank 0, and a dataset with N points represented in the space with a M-dimensional vectors.
+Suppose we have P processors, where the master node is defined by the Rank 0, and a dataset with N points represented in the space with a n-dimensional vectors.
 Then the master node:

 1. loads the dataset and scatters it among nodes, assigning to each of them N/P points.
 R Remaining points are assigned to the first R nodes.
-2. reads initial configuration parameters: no. clusters, no. dimensions, max iterations.
+2. reads initial configuration parameters: no. of dimensions, no. of clusters, max iterations.
 3. chooses K points as initial centroids and broadcast them to the other nodes.

 ### K-means 'loop'